Cannabis Made Clear

 Cannabis use disorder, is defined in the American Psychiatric Association Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (commonly called the DSM-5), as “a problematic pattern of cannabis use leading to clinically significant impairment or distress.”
 In plain terms, that means being unable to stop consuming cannabis, despite severe consequences.
 For example, you may find yourself needing to consume more to get the same desired effects, needing to use cannabis before doing certain activities, missing work or driving while impaired.
 You may also notice an impact on your relationships, such as experiencing conflict with family or friends.

-1 in 3 people who consume cannabis will develop a problem with their use.
+9% of people who consume cannabis will develop a problem with their use.

 Nine percent of people who consume cannabis will develop problematic use patterns — that number rises to 17% for those who start consuming cannabis as teenagers.
 (For comparison, the CAMH 2014 Cannabis Policy Framework reported the probability of developing a dependence as about 68% for nicotine, 23% for alcohol and 21% for cocaine.)